-• "the size of the proxy unit"35and "lumpiness of capacity additions":36 The NYISO and Dr. Patton both addressed the relationship between the size of the ICAP Demand Curve peaking units, the likely "lumpiness" of new entry, and Excess Capacity Levels.37 Although Mr. Younger depicted proxy unit size and "lumpiness" as if they were separate factors, the Patton Answering Affidavit demonstrates that these factors are actually one in the same in considering Excess Capacity Level assumptions.38 The Patton Answering Affidavit also refutes Mr. Younger's suggestion that tying the Excess Capacity Levels to the size of peaking unit might lead to absurd results in the future.
-As Dr. Patton explains, if Mr. Younger's hypothetical scenario39 in which a "micro capacity resource" was identified as the peaking unit in some future ICAP Demand Curve reset process that other factors would tend to dominate the lumpiness factor associated with the size of the proxy peaking unit."40 The most important consideration is that "the lumpiness of"
+• "the size of the proxy unit" and "lumpiness of capacity additions": The NYISO and Dr. Patton both addressed the relationship between the size of the ICAP Demand Curve peaking units, the likely "lumpiness" of new entry, and Excess Capacity Levels.
+Although Mr. Younger depicted proxy unit size and "lumpiness" as if they were separate factors, the Patton Answering Affidavit demonstrates that these factors are actually one in the same in considering Excess Capacity Level assumptions.
+The Patton Answering Affidavit also refutes Mr. Younger's suggestion that tying the Excess Capacity Levels to the size of peaking unit might lead to absurd results in the future.
+As Dr. Patton explains, if Mr. Younger's hypothetical scenario in which a "micro capacity resource" was identified as the peaking unit in some future ICAP Demand Curve reset process then "it would be reasonable to establish a minimum excess capacity level that recognizes that other factors would tend to dominate the lumpiness factor associated with the size of the proxy peaking unit."
+The most important consideration is that "the lumpiness of